irrdnet/irrd/docs/admins/availability-and-migration.rst

   restrict NRTM access to certain IPs).

 .. warning::
-    If users use IRRD internal authentication, by logging in through the web interface, ensure you have a consistent URL, i.e. direct to the current active instance by DNS records.
+    If users use IRRD's web interface for user logins, ensure you have a consistent URL, i.e. direct to the current active instance by DNS records.
 WebAuthn tokens are tied to the URL as seen by the browser, and will become unusable if you change the URL.